Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 ![Credit card selection](img10/cc-selection.png)

-As you see, we're displaying a list of person's saved credit cards using the credit card type and the last four digits of the card number now, and show specific credit card details when one is selected from the list.
+As you see, we're displaying a list of the person's saved credit cards using the credit card type and the last four digits of the card number now, and show specific credit card details when one is selected from the list.

 If you change the customer on the *Customer* tab, the list of credit cards will be automatically refreshed, and the credit card fields will be blanked out until you select a new credit card.